Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Preliminaries

 \section{Preliminaries}

-At this section we recall some notions and results that are going to be used in the proof of our main theorem.
+This section recalls some notions and results that will be used in the proof of Theorem \ref{theo: main}.

-\subsection{Topological Markov Shifts}
+\subsection{Topological Markov shifts}

-Let $\mathcal{G}$ be a directed graph with a countable collection of vertices $\mathcal{V}$ such that every vertex has at least one edge coming in, and at least one edge coming out.
-The \textit{topological Markov shift} associated to $\mathcal{G}$ is the set
+The notation in the section is the same as in the Appendix.
+Let $\mathfs G$ be a directed graph with a countable vertex set $\cV$, such that every vertex has at least one ingoing and one outgoing edge.
+The \textit{topological Markov shift} associated to $\mathfs{G}$ is the pair $(\hSigma,\hsigma)$ where